Are you thirsty for beauty? Give yourself the experience of a guided tour of the Vatican Museums.

 You will have a guide for the duration of the visit who will take you through the most important galleries in the collection providing detailed explanations in your language.

-Office located at Piazza Pio XII, 9 (near Saint Peter’s Square)
+Office located at Piazza Pio XII, 9 (near Saint Peter’s Square) show up at least 15 minutes before the booked time.

 How to Reach Us: